TommasoBelluzzo/SystemicRisk/README.md

 ## Dataset

 Datasets must be built following the structure of default ones included in every release of the framework (see `Datasets` folder).
-The main one (`Datasets\Example_Large.xlsx`), based on the US financial sector, defines the following entities over a period of time ranging from `2000` to `2014`:
+The main one (`Datasets\Example_Main.xlsx`), based on the US financial sector, defines the following entities over a period of time ranging from `2002` to `2019`:

-#### Benchmark: S&P 500
+#### Benchmark Index: S&P 500

 #### Financial Institutions (20):
 * **Group 1: Insurance Companies (5)**